 Confectioners’ sugar (powdered sugar), for sprinkling

-Place one 12-inch oven-safe nonstick pan (or two 8-inch pans) in the cool oven.
+Place one 12-inch oven-safe nonstick pan in the cool oven while preheating.

 In a mixing bowl, use a whisk to whisk eggs and sugar first.
 Then add salt, milk, lemon zest, lemon juice, and mix together.
 Add flour and mix until light, creamy and well combined.
 Make it ahead and let the batter rest for 1 hour or longer in the refrigerator.
 The pancake will have a softer, lighter texture without the flour taste.
 Take batter out of the refrigerator 10 minutes before baking.